valr300/OSPaypalIpn/README.md

     https://developer.paypal.com/tools/sandbox/accounts/ and sign up if need be.

 You will need to enable your Instant Payment Notification (IPN) in your paypal account.
-To do so go in the paypal.com website, go into your profile section (the small gear on the right), select "Sellers Tools" on the white bar, then enable "Instant payment Notification", and enter your IPN listner as "https://{YourWebSite}/ipn/Listener.php"
+To do so go in the paypal.com website

+    .go into your profile section (the small gear on the right), .select "Sellers Tools" on the white bar,
+    .then enable "Instant payment Notification",
+    .enter your IPN listner as "https://{YourWebSite}/ipn/Listener.php"